“Creativity is magic. Don’t examine it too closely.” ~ Edward A. Albee.

 The repetitive movement of the doodles over the flower below is very relaxing, much the same I imagine, as colouring in those adult colouring books that are all the rage.

+Artists seldom throw anything away.
 If it doesn’t look right, doodle over it.
-Or use it as a background for another painting.
+Perhaps it might be used as a background for another painting?
 Or upload it into an art app and use it in an entirely new creation.
-Or cut it to pieces and use it as a collage.
+How about cutting it in pieces and using the failed doodle as a collage?
 The possibilities are endless.